Larry Tidwell: Texas-Pan American and UTRGV

 Tidwell came to UTPA in 2013 after serving six seasons as head coach of the Lamar Lady Cardinals basketball team.
 He left Lamar as that program's winningest coach in school history winning 128 victories and making three post season appearances (NCAA, WNIT, and WBI).
 In his first season at Texas-Pan American, his team tied program records for wins in a season and for conference wins in a season.
 Tidwell's 2014–15 team showed continued improvement finishing the season with a 19–15 overall record and a conference record of 9–5.
 Competing in the 2015 WAC women's basketball tournament, the Broncs reached the championship game where they fell to New Mexico State.
 Under Coach Tidwell, the Broncs received an invitation to the 2015 Women's Basketball Invitational, the first postseason invitation in the program's history.

-The 2014–15 season was the last for UTPA as an institution.
-At the end of that school year, a merger between UTPA and UTB, which had been approved in 2013, was finalized, and UTRGV entered into full operation.
-The UTPA athletic program was directly transferred to UTRGV.